Yoga for hay fever and other health techniques to help relieve seasonal allergic rhinitis

 Coupled with this, the frequency of sinusitis and wheezing episodes was increasing year by year.
 In the spring and summer months, I had such bad hay fever I could not go outside when the pollen count was high.
 Above all, I didn’t feel that that my health was improving.

 In a search for an alternative, I enrolled in an adult education class about natural health.
 Through this class, I embarked on my natural health journey and began to consult a naturopath.

 Natural Treatments for Hay Fever

-If your hay fever is quite bad your nervous system will be under great stress as you are continually on “high alert.”
+If your hay fever is quite severe your nervous system will be under great stress as you are continually on “high alert.”
 Deep and nourishing regular rest is important.
-Seeing a cranio-sacral therapist, homeopath, Zero Balancing practitioner or naturopath can be a good support through the healing process.
+Taking anti-histamines might be necessary until you feel the effects of your diet, breathing and lifestyle changes.
+Seeing a craniosacral therapist, homoeopath, Zero Balancing practitioner or naturopath will help to support you throughout the healing process.

 Dietary Change for Hayfever Reduction

 You’ll need to clean up your diet in order to heal your gut.
 A good nutritionist can guide you here.
-The most important change is to eat more vegetables and eat organic food whenever possible.
-This list of foods named the “dirty dozen” are most most important food to buy organic.
+The most important change is to eliminate wheat (it is thought that wheat damages the gut lining when eaten in excess) and eat more vegetables.
+The herbicide Roundup is used on non-organic gardens, allotments and farms and many nutritional specialists believe that glyphosate (the chemical name for Roundup) is damaging to the gut lining.
+An important part of getting well from chronic allergic rhinitis is to organic food whenever possible.
+This list of foods named the “dirty dozen” are the most important foods to buy organic.